This picture of John Lennon with friend and Quarrymen manager Nigel Walley was uncovered by the BBC during research for a 2007 episode of Inside Out.

-Taken on Lime Street, Liverpool on 5 May 1958, the picture was unearthed as BBC researchers attempted to track down previously undiscovered pictures of the Quarrymen onstage, while making a programme to mark the 50th anniversary of John Lennon's first meeting with Paul McCartney.
+Taken on Liverpool’s Lime Street on 5 May 1958, the picture was unearthed as BBC researchers attempted to track down previously undiscovered pictures of the Quarrymen onstage, while making a programme to mark the 50th anniversary of John Lennon’s first meeting with Paul McCartney.

 Quarrymen shots proved elusive, but they did find this picture of John and Nigel, who played tea chest bass for the group between 1956 and 1957, and was their manager until 1958.